coachpo/wrt-forge/README.md

 This repository provides a complete solution for building ImmortalWrt firmware using Apptainer containers on Slurm clusters.
 No Docker/Podman required.

+The container image embeds the firmware builder source.
+The build runs fully inside the container and copies artifacts back to the host working directory.

 ## Project Files

-- `immortalwrt-build-env-ubuntu2204.def` - Apptainer definition with full Ubuntu build dependencies
+- `immortalwrt-build-env-ubuntu2204.def` - Apptainer definition with full Ubuntu build dependencies and embedded sources
 - `immortalwrt-build-env-ubuntu2204.sif` - Built Apptainer image (generated)
 - `immortalwrt-build-task.sbatch` - Slurm batch script for automated builds
-- `logs/` - Slurm job output directory (created automatically)

 ## Prerequisites